-The VERBIO project is affiliated to category BIOh (lignocellulose and/or household waste to biogas, biofuels or bioliquids via chemical and biological processes with capacity 6 MNm3/y of Methane or 10 Ml/y of the final product) and has been submitting Knowledge Sharing reports since 2018.
-In this section we, qualitatively, describe the progress made and areas of attention through the five categories, as described in section 3.
+The Verbiostraw project is affiliated to category BIOh (lignocellulose and/or household waste to biogas, biofuels or bioliquids via chemical and biological processes with capacity 6 MNm3/y of Methane or 10 Ml/y of the final product) and has been submitting Knowledge Sharing reports since 2018.
+In this section we, qualitatively, describe the progress made and the areas of attention through the five categories, as described in section 3.

 The plant is located on the PCK refinery site in Schwedt/Oder in Brandenburg, and it is designed to produce biofuels from lignocellulosic feedstock (e.g. straw).
 The unit is integrated in an existing bioethanol/biomethane biorefinery on the site.
-The first biogas, not upgrade to biomethane, was measured on 09.10.2014.
+The first biogas, still not upgraded to biomethane, was delivered on 09.10.2014.

-Technical set-up and performance
+- Technical set-up and performance

-During 2020, several improvements were made in the modules comprising the technical set up of the project.
-Like for the previous years, these were aiming at the optimisation of the different processes and the overall procedure with the goal of an increased efficiency and stability of operation.
-The project increased specific energy input in certain years, which resulted in higher yields but lower environmental performances.
-Further optimisation allowed reducing the specific energy inputs, which however have been always lower than planned during the application for grant in 2011.
-The current setup allows for a specific consumption of: 154 kWhin/MWhout for electricity (reduction close to 30%) and 577 kWhin/MWhout for heat (reduction of about 22%).
+During 2021, several improvements were made in the modules comprising the technical set up of the project.
+Like for the previous years, these were aiming at the optimisation of the different processes and the overall procedure with the goal of an increased efficiency, reduced downtime and overall stability of operation.
+The project increased specific energy input in certain years, which resulted in higher yields (Figure 5) but lower environmental performances.
+Further optimisation made it possible to reduce the specific energy inputs, which however have been always lower than planned during the application for grant in 2011.

-Figure 5 Trends in specific energy consumptions, reporting until 2020
+Figure 5 Trends in specific energy consumptions, reporting until 2021